JohnKossa/MUDDLE/README.md

 ~~1.
 Maze Generation~~

 ## Nice-to-haves
-1. Multiple sized rooms in the maze, maybe combining clusters of fully connected rooms into one large room for variety
+1. Multiple sized rooms in the maze, maybe combining clusters of fully connected rooms into one large room for variety.
+Slightly breaks caridnal direction exits paradigm